 Care for Veterans

-AuthoraCare Collective’s Greensboro Campus is a Level 5 We Honor Veterans Partner: the highest level currently offered.
-Fewer than 30 hospice organizations nationwide have achieved this prestigious rank.
-AuthoraCare’s Burlington Campus has also achieved Level 2 status and is working toward Level 3.
-This demonstrates an organization-wide commitment to provide exceptional healthcare and support to veterans and their families.
+AuthoraCare Collective’s Greensboro and Burlington Campuses are Level 5 We Honor Veterans Partners: the highest level currently offered.
+Only 11 hospice organizations in North Carolina have achieved this prestigious rank.
+This demonstrates an organization-wide commitment to provide exceptional health care and support to veterans and their families.

 Through our We Honor Veterans program, we: